 We started the day with getting ready photos at Sheltered Nook in Tillamook.
 These tiny homes are great if you want your guests to be able to stay close by while still having your own space.
 It’s also a great option if you want to get ready separate from your spouse but close enough for an easy first look.

 After a first look at Sheltered Nook, we all went to Cape Lookout State Park for the ceremony.
-This is a great spot for events with guests.
+This is a good fit for events with guests.
 It has lots of parking, bathrooms, picnic tables, and easy beach access.
 It can get busy in the summer and on weekends but not nearly as much as places like Cannon Beach.

 Following family photos, the couple left the group for some privacy.
 We hiked into a gorgeous beach where they had the cutest picnic, private vows, and some portraits.
 It was like having an elopement day within a mico wedding.